 PrEP (Pre-Exposure Prophylaxis) is the newest tool in HIV prevention.
-It’s a prescription medicine that, when taken every day, significantly reduces your risk of getting HIV by blocking the virus.
-If you are HIV-negative and think you might be at risk of getting HIV, taking PrEP can give you peace of mind and empower you to have the sex that makes you happy.
+It’s a prescription medicine that, when taken every day, significantly reduces your chances of getting HIV by blocking the virus.

 PrEP does not protect against sexually transmitted infections like gonorrhea or syphilis, so you should continue using condoms to prevent the spread of sexually transmitted infections.
 At Kind Clinic, once becoming a PrEP patient, you receive regular check-ups at no cost that includes HIV and STI testing, STI diagnosis and treatment, and general wellness exams.

 IS PrEP FOR ME?